 Bone health is usually overlooked as their job is more behind the scenes.
 Nutrients like protein, calcium, magnesium, potassium, Vitamin D, and C are essential for the formation and maintenance of bones.
 Include foods like citrus fruits, broccoli, chia seeds, dairy/soy products, banana, and fish in your child’s diet to ensure healthy growth in bones.
 Along

 with diet make sure your child is also involved in adequate physical activity which is also

 an important part of building strong bones.

 During childhood, physical and mental development happens simultaneously.
 There are a few ingredients present in our kitchens that you can include in your child’s diet to aid in their mental development.
-Foods like eggs, fatty fish like mackerel and salmon, chia seeds, fibre rich carbohydrate sources like oats and whole fruits, walnuts and yogurt/milk are packed with essential nutrients for brain growth.
-With diet make sure they are involved in learning music, reading books of different genre and playing indoor and outdoor games/sports which would enhance their mental growth.
+Foods like eggs, fatty fish like mackerel and salmon, chia seeds, fiber-rich carbohydrate sources like oats and whole fruits, walnuts, and yogurt/milk are packed with essential nutrients for brain growth.
+With diet make sure they are involved in learning music, reading books of different genres, and playing indoor and outdoor games/sports which would enhance their mental growth.

 It can be challenging to keep a check on all the nutrients and get them to your children’s plates every day.
 It is during these formative years that children develop lifelong food preferences and hence it is important for parents to be creative and expose children to a variety of new and healthy foods.